Police Misconduct Settlements: Cities Pay Millions But Are They Helping?

 But it’s entirely possible (and seemingly likely) that in the current environment, which began well before the summer of 2020, more people are coming forward with police brutality and misconduct claims against local and regional police forces.
 More people are emboldened to take action, seeking justice in what they perceive as the only means possible: a civil lawsuit.

 Many cities perform similar efforts, but Chicago, the article says, offers some of the most detailed information, including how many cases involved the use of excessive force, which is often a claim in police brutality lawsuits.
-It’s hoped that this transparency, if adopted by more cities across the country, could lead to greater pressure to reform police departments and improve how police officers interact with the community and perform their duties.
+It’s hoped that this transparency if adopted by more cities across the country, could lead to greater pressure to reform police departments and improve how police officers interact with the community and perform their duties.

 Civil Lawsuits: Often the Only Option for Victims of Police Brutality

 For many years, civil lawsuits have remained one of the only routes to justice for victims of police misconduct.
 In 2017, the Center for Justice Democracy (CJ&D) released an article titled “Fact Sheet: Civil Lawsuits Lead to Better Safer Law Enforcement.”
-They made the claim that “the filing of criminal charges against police officers for excessive use of force is exceedingly rare, and even if charges are brought, juries are loath to convict them.”
+They claimed that “the filing of criminal charges against police officers for excessive use of force is exceedingly rare, and even if charges are brought, juries are loath to convict them.”
 However, civil lawsuits can be used as a remedy for abuses, bringing some feeling of justice to people impacted by police misconduct.

 All of the cases cited in the CJ&D article involve a death, and media coverage is almost always centered around deaths caused by police officers.
 However, police misconduct involves more than just wrongful death cases.
 Injury, disability, trauma, and many other life-impacting issues can be created in a misconduct situation.
 Like wrongful-death cases, these situations can also be difficult to bring against the police in a criminal court, which means civil cases are often the only outlet for legal redress.